cloud-gov/cg-site/content/apps/production-ready.md

 ### More than one instance
-It is critical that your production application has more than one instance so if there any issue with one of the platform runners where your app is assigned, your app continues to function correctly.
+It is critical that your production application has more than one instance so if there any issue with one of the platform runners where your app instances are assigned, your app continues to function correctly.

 #### How
 * See the [multiple instances]({{< relref "multiple-instances.md" >}}) page.